 In 2024, both the Department of Justice (DOJ) and the Department of Health and Human Services (HHS) finalized updates for the Americans with Disabilities Act (ADA) Title II and Rehabilitation Act of 1973 Section 504 (Section 504) regulations.
 These updates require identified entities to ensure that any web content and mobile apps they provide or make available are accessible to specific technical standards.
-All public colleges and universities, and many private ones, have (or are creating) local compliance plans, fact sheets, and checklists for campus-wide efforts.
+All public colleges and universities, and many private ones, have local compliance plans, fact sheets, and checklists for campus-wide efforts.
 The documents below take different approaches because local guidelines will fulfill most generalized needs.

 Summaries

-- ADA Title II Summary: This four-page Google Doc summarizes the DOJ’s 2024 revision to the ADA Title II regulations and highlights sections that are especially relevant to academic libraries.
+- ADA Title II Summary.
+This four-page Google Doc summarizes the DOJ’s 2024 revision to the ADA Title II regulations and highlights sections that are especially relevant to academic libraries.
 The document includes the final rule’s background and core premise, requirements, definitions, exceptions, additional compliance guidelines, and library-specific responses from the DOJ’s section-by-section analysis and response to public comments.

 Considerations